-1) Introduction – The Principle of Legal Accountability of a Father to his Offspring
+1) Introduction – The Principle of Legal Connection between a Father and his Offspring

-In [Ancient] Israel – as opposed to the laws of other nations in the Ancient Near East – it was not the accountability of marriage between the parents that established the legal status of the child, but rather the bond between the child and his father...
+In [Ancient] Israel – as opposed to the laws of other nations in the Ancient Near East – it was not bond between parents that established the legal status of the child, but rather the bond between the child and his father...
 It is likely that in this fashion, the Biblical lawmaker tried to prevent the existence of [legally] fatherless children, disconnected from the family framework and stripped of the rights of children and inheritors.

-So asserts Yosef Fleishman in his study.
+So asserts my father Yosef Fleishman in his study.
 From his conclusions there it is implied that, in general, Biblical law relates offspring to their fathers according to a natural-biological approach.
-This is in contrast to the legal approach of the Ancient Near East that makes the association of offspring to their father fundamentally dependent upon the legal connection between the couple that gives them birth.
-The divergence between the law in Israel and the law of other nations is also found in later periods via a comparison of Jewish law (halakha) and the position of Roman law.
+This is in contrast to the legal approach of the Ancient Near East that made paternal attribution of offspring fundamentally dependent upon the legal connection between the couple that gives birth to them.
+The divergence between the law in Israel and the law of other nations is also evident in later periods as demonstrated by contrasting Jewish law (Halakha) to Roman law:

-Roman law and its derivative continental law traditions define the parental relationship – the relationship between parents and their children – based upon the ‘legal family’ axiom; and according to it, one who is born outside of the marriage framework is considered ‘illegitimate, and is not recognized as the son of the biological father.
-As opposed to this, Hebrew law generally adopts a natural-biological approach, and determines fatherhood and motherhood according to the biological connection between parents and their offspring – even it they are not married.
+Roman law and its derivative continental law traditions define the parental relationship – the relationship between parents and their children – based upon the ‘legal family’ axiom; according to this, one who is born out of wedlock is considered ‘illegitimate,’ and is not recognized as the son of the biological father.
+By contrast, Hebrew law generally adopts a natural-biological approach, and determines fatherhood and motherhood according to the biological connection between parents and their offspring – even it they are not married.

-Yet it appears that are exceptions even regarding this basic directive: The Mishnah determines that offspring that are born to a man from a woman are related to the man even if the couple is not married, and even if the woman is forbidden in marriage to the man.
-An exception to this rule is the offspring that is born to a man from a woman that cannot be married to him at all – a ‘Canaanite’ slave or a gentile woman.
-In such a case, the offspring is not related to the father.
+Yet it appears that even this basic halakhic principle has its exceptions.
+The Mishnah determines that offspring that are born to a man from a woman are attributed to him, regardless of whether or not the couple is married, and even if the woman is forbidden in marriage to the man.
+An exception to this rule is the offspring born to a man from a woman that cannot be married to him at all – i.e. a ‘Canaanite’ (non-Jewish) slave or a gentile woman.
+In such a case, the offspring is not attributed to the father.

-In light of the Mishnah, Maimonides formulates an axiom: “This is the general rule – a child that [is born to] a slave or a gentile or a bondwoman or is from the daughter of a gentile is like its mother, and we do not concern ourselves about the father.”
-And this is decided upon as the law in Shulhan Arukh.
+On the basis of this Mishnah, Maimonides formulates the following axiom: “This is the general rule – a child that [is born to] a slave or a gentile or a bondwoman or is from the daughter of a gentile is like its mother; the father does not concern us.”
+The Shulhan Arukh rules this principle as law.

-It is probable that the question of relationship has an influence upon the framework of obligations and rights that generally exists between a father and his offspring – and among them, the obligation upon the father for their support.
-The question of whether the obligation of a father to give child support to his offspring does not exist when the child is not (legally) related to his father or whether this obligation remains in place and is not dependent upon the relationship, is discussed by the legal decisors.
-In this article, we will seek to understand the decisions of Rabbi Uziel in this matter which was placed in front of him.
-We will examine his decisions on their own, as well as in comparison to the decisions of others – whether they were decisors with which he was in direct contact and responded to his decisions, or whether they were decisors that dealt with this issue independently of Rabbi Uziel.
+The question of paternal attribution can influence the framework of obligations and rights that generally prevail between a father and his offspring—among them, the father’s obligation to support his offspring.
+Halakhic decisors discuss this issue, debating whether a father’s obligation to provide child support is contingent on his legal relationship to his offspring or not.
+In this article, we will seek to understand Rabbi Uziel’s decisions on this matter which was brought before him for a ruling.
+We will examine his decisions in their own right, as well as in comparison to the decisions of others, whether they be decisors with whom he was in direct contact—their rulings respnding to his decisions—or decisors that dealt with this issue independently of him.